telefonicaid/tartare/README.md

 });
 ```

-And what if you need to call more than an asynchronous function in a single step?
+And what if you need to call more than an asynchronous function in a single *step*?
 It would look like this:

 ```javascript
 var steps = require('./steps-library');